Lauxb/vue-cesium-supermap/docs/md/en/start-usage.md

 ### Local Registration

 A locally registered `SmViewer` component **must** declare the `cesiumPath` attribute.
-All components are stored in the `vue-supermap-cesium / components` folder.
+All components are stored in the `vue-cesium-supermap / components` folder.
 As ES module can't be run directly in most browsers, if importing component causes some runtime errors, please check the webpack's loader configuration whethor the `include` and `exclude` options hits this library.

 ```html